prosenjit-mdhslab/touchic/README.md

 1. `state`: a boolean property to **get** or **set** the current state of the toggle button
 2. `label`: the label displayed on the top left of the button
 3. `on_off_text`: a string tupple of (_on text_, _off text_) to be displayed in the button
-4. `type`: used determine the color of the LED used.
+4. `led_type`: used determine the color of the LED used.
 This can be used to specify the sevrity level of the toggle button.
-The different types are specified by the `ICToggleType` _Enum_.
-Toggle type gives an easy way of switching LED colors.
+The different types are specified by the `ICLEDType` _Enum_.
+LED type gives an easy way of switching LED colors.
 LED colors can be independently changed as described below.
 Type can be also used for moudlating behaviour.
 Available types are
 + _ToggleNormal_
 + _AlarmCritical_
 + _AlarmNormal_